 While there have been studies stretching back decades linking talcum powder and ovarian cancer, a study published in the May 2016 issue of Epidemiology showed that using talcum powder in the genital-perineal area could increase a woman’s odds of developing ovarian cancer by as much as 44 percent.

-Besides the study, 2016 saw three multi-million dollar awards, all against baby powder maker Johnson & Johnson, with regard to ovarian cancer and talcum powder.
 The company was found liable for not warning customers of the risks of talcum powder for women.
 The first verdict saw $72 million awarded to the family of an ovarian cancer victim; the second verdict handed down $55 million for a woman who had ovarian cancer but was eventually cured.
 However, the October 2016 award gave $70 million to a woman who was diagnosed with ovarian cancer in 2012 and who had used J&J’s talcum powder.
 It’s entirely possible that the study published in May 2016 helped the October case.

 A Brief History of Talcum Powder-Ovarian Cancer Research

 In 1971, British researchers found talc particles in the cancerous tissues of women who had ovarian cancer.
 Their findings started the ball rolling for all the other studies that followed:

 - 1982: A case-control study (one that compares those with the disease with those who do not have it) first links ovarian cancer and using talc in the genital-perineal area.

 - Dozens of studies followed that confirmed the links.
 Some of the bigger studies had their results published in the 1990s and 2000s.
 Ones in 1997 and 1999 found elevated risks associated with the use of talc and serous ovarian cancers.

 - 2006: The International Agency for Research on Cancer declared that a woman’s use of talc in the genital-perineal area was possibly cancer-causing.